tschneidereit/typed-objects-explainer/core.md

     var LineType = new StructType({from: PointType, to: PointType});

-The result is a structure that containts two points embedded (again, just as you would get in C):
+The result is a structure that contains two points embedded (again, just as you would get in C):

     +==================+    --+ LineType